01

 Diet plans fail when they cannot adapt to what the client actually eats.

 That is the real adherence problem.
 The coach can have a good plan, but if the system never shows the food outside the plan clearly enough, the coach is still working from fiction.
+Most clients are not lying.
+They're just not reporting the things they don't think count.

 04